Albert King: Career

 In 1968, King was performing at Ike Turner's Manhattan Club in East St. Louis when promoter Bill Graham offered him $1,600 to play three nights at the Fillmore Auditorium in San Francisco.
+One show was reviewed in the 23 March issue of Cash Box.
+Due to King's drummer having been drafted, Electric Flag drummer Buddy Miles filled in.
+According to the article, Miles proved to be a valuable asset to King's gig.

-He released the albums Live Wire/Blues Power, Wednesday Night in San Francisco, and Thursday Night in San Francisco from the concerts.
+King released the albums Live Wire/Blues Power, Wednesday Night in San Francisco, and Thursday Night in San Francisco from the concerts.

 In 1969, King performed live with the St. Louis Symphony Orchestra.
 That same year, he released the album Years Gone By.
 In 1970, he released an Elvis Presley tribute album, Albert King Does the King's Things.
 It was a collection of Presley's 1950s hits reworked and reimagined in King's musical style, although critics felt the results were mixed.

 On June 6, 1970, King joined the Doors on stage at the Pacific Coliseum in Vancouver, BC, Canada.
 Recordings of this performance were released in 2010 by Rhino Records as Live in Vancouver 1970.